Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

 Indoor Basketball Court Inn at Diamond Cove ME

-Your first stop is the Basketball/Fitness/Yoga/Duck-Pin Bowling Arcade Buildings.
+Stop at the Basketball/Yoga/Duck-Pin Bowling Arcade Buildings.
 Yep – there are all of these things, also available to the Home Owners Association, as well as Inn guests.
+Though the Yoga/Stretching room is indoors, on lovely days, Yoga classes are held on the lawn.

 Bowling Arcade Inn at Diamond Cove ME

-The Bowling Alley and Arcade is a throwback to simpler times.
+The Duckpin Bowling Alley and Arcade is a throwback to simpler times.
 I’m talking pinball machines and Ms. Pac-Man – all free to play as much as you’d like.

 Overlooking Diamond Cove ME